-Gold - 3 points Silver - 2 points Bronze - 1 point
+Gold - 3 points; Silver - 2 points; Bronze - 1 point

-The boats are scored by tallying the number of ribbons and their value of the ribbons on each boat.

-The presentation is by the Commodore of the South Gippsland Yacht Club and the President of the Inverloch and District Lions Club.
+The boats are scored by tallying the number of ribbons and the value of the ribbons on each boat.
+The presentation of these awards is by the Commodore of the South Gippsland Yacht Club.